These procedures must be read in conjunction with the Healthy Food and Drink in Public Schools Policy.

 Schools are encouraged to adopt a whole-school approach when developing the school-based policy.

-The school-based policy on healthy food and drinks should be inclusive of the cultural mores held by students, parents and staff, reflect local circumstances, and be informed by the Student Health Care in Public Schools policy and the Anaphylaxis Management Guidelines for Western Australian Schools.
+The school-based policy on healthy food and drinks should be inclusive of the cultural mores held by students, parents and staff, reflect local circumstances, and be informed by the Student Health Care in Public Schools policy.

 Parents and Citizens’ Association fundraising is exempt from the requirement to only use ‘green’ and amber’ food and drinks however consistent messages are encouraged.
 For information on healthy fundraising initiatives refer to: